angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

 Each action which modifies a public blockchain comes with a cost attached; these are the fees for the computers securing the network.
 Deploying a smart contract on a public network, means being ready to fund the cost of it, by buying tokens (ETH, XTZ,...) in the public market.
 Given the historical volatility of cryptocurrency prices, this might not be acceptable for an enterprise or government body.
-In this case, a private blockchain deployment might be the only option.
+In this case, a private blockchain system might be the only option.

 ## Private keys

 ![Keys, keys, keys!](../assets/images/smart-contracts/antique-close-up-equipment-hanging-615350.jpg)
 > Photo by Skitterphoto from Pexels

-Blockchains are based on cryptography
+We already mentioned that blockchains are based on cryptography.
+In layman's terms, users and systems identify themselves to (and interact with) the blockchain using their private encryption keys.
-users identify themselves using their private encryption keys keys cannot be just stored in a server if keys are copied or stolen then the attacker is able to impersonate the user in a similar vein if keys are lost or destroyed then this is an irrepairable loss the user can no longer prove they are who they claim they are
+These software keys cannot be just stored in a server or a hard drive.
+If they are copied or stolen, the attacker will be able to impersonate the user with impunity.
+In a similar vein, if keys are lost or destroyed, it is an irreparable loss.
+The user can no longer interact with the blockchain; the private encryption keys are truly "the keys to the kingdom".

-in an enterprise setting
-it is imperative that there is a proper [Key Management System][22] in place the most appropriate is a [Hardware Security Module][23] which offers full proptection against key theft, loss or tampering while still allowing interaction with the blockchain and the smart contracts at a high volume
+In an enterprise or government setting, it is imperative that there is a proper [Key Management System][22] in place.
+The most appropriate solution is a [Hardware Security Module][23].
+This offers full protection against key theft, loss or tampering.
+At the same time, it allows secure interaction with the blockchain and the smart contracts at a high volume.

 ## Contract logic

 ![Re-arranging](../assets/images/smart-contracts/toys-letters-pay-play-48898.jpg)
 > Photo by Pixabay from Pexels

-In the real world the law is the law
+In the real world the law is the law, setting the rules and boundaries.
-And if something is unclear then the judiciary is in charge of interpreting and amending In the world of smart contracts the code is the law a smart contract's actions are final and irrevocable reversing them is impossible the best example of this was
+If something is unclear, then the judiciary is in charge of interpreting and amending.
+Even in the extreme case that society "changes its mind" on something, in many jurisdictions past actions and agreements can be reversed with [ex post facto laws][25].

+In the world of smart contracts "[the code is the law is the law][26]".
+This means that, since a blockchain captures the agreed-upon true state of things, by consequence a smart contract's actions are final and irrevocable.
+Reversing a smart contract is impossible without invalidating the integrity of the entire blockchain.

+The most well-known example of this was one of the most publicized smart contract systems created, the [DAO][24].
+In June 2016, some Ethereum blockchain users took advantage of a weak point in the DAO's code and siphoned off the equivalent of millions in US dollars from the DAO contract's account.
+Notice that we did **not** use the word "steal"!
+Since in the new world code is law, could it be that the weakness was intentional?
+I.e. the real-world equivalent of a "legal loophole".
+If the intention was for weaknesses to not be allowed, why was it not cemented in the DAO's code?

+This discussion can only highlight that a smart contract's code might be as important (if not more) than the code running in a nuclear reactor.
+It has to be checked and tested and verified 1000 times over for any possible and impossible situation.
+Once deployed, it is "law".

 ## Future-proofing

 ![Law](../assets/images/smart-contracts/j-zamora-GWOTvo3qq7U-unsplash.jpg)
 > Photo by j zamora on Unsplash

+Having said that "code is law" does not mean that either code or law remains static.
+The world around us moves.
+The agreements of today do not use the same terms as they did 10 years go, nor will they be the same 10 years from now.
+The last thing an organisation wants is to deploy a smart contract, only to discover a few months later that it cannot upgrade it without major disruption.

+Not architecting the smart contracts the right way to make them easy to upgrade will inevitably result in expensive and unplanned retrofitting.
+For example, it is realistic to assume that a land registry smart contract will soon end up being used by a large number of different systems and applications across the country.
+In most platforms, simply deploying a new smart contract to add some new features will result in the contract's address changing.
+This means that all the downstream systems which depend on it will need to be updated to use the new contract.
+Depending on the nature and number of these systems, this may be prohibitively complex and expensive.

+This problem calls for a deeply technical solution and is different depending on the chosen smart contract platform.
+It requires deep knowledge of the features and restrictions of it.
+For reference, some options (each one with its own pros and cons) are
+* the [proxy contract][30] pattern ([widely][27] [supported][32])
+* lazily [migrating data][28]
+* separating [data from logic][31]
+* using [libraries][29] (if supported)

 ## Oracles

 ![Ancient Greece](../assets/images/smart-contracts/low-angle-photograph-of-the-parthenon-during-daytime-164336.jpg)
 > Photo by Pixabay from Pexels

-In the world of smart contracts the term *oracle* identifies any trusted source of information  and events from the external world
+In the world of smart contracts the term **oracle** identifies any trusted source of information and events from the external world.

-In ancient Greece oracles were believed to be the [undisputable voice of the gods][7] a ["golden source"][8] of information from the "world beyond"
+In ancient Greece oracles were believed to be the [undisputable voice of the gods][7].
+A [golden source][8] of information from the "world beyond".

-Remember from the introduction that smart contracts execute in a secure, isolated environment they can be called by users (who identify themselves via their private keys) as well as other smart contracts
+Remember from the introduction that smart contracts execute in a secure, isolated environment.
+They can be called by users (using their private keys) as well as other smart contracts.

-for their logic to be useful to the real world smart contracts need to react to real-world events and get real-world information
+For their logic to be useful to the real world, smart contracts need to react to real-world events and consume real-world information.

-For example
+For example:
-"is the ship docked in port?"
+> "Is the ship docked in port?"
-"has $X dollars landed in bank account Y?"
+> "Has $100 landed in bank account Y?"
-"what product model does serial number XYZ correspond to?"
+> "What product model does serial number XYZ correspond to?"

-This external stimuli results in the smart contract taking some action and recording a side-effect in the blockchain for ever
+These external stimuli result in the smart contract taking some action and recording a side-effect in the blockchain for ever.

-However the finality of all smart contract actions raises an important question
+However, the finality of all smart contract actions raises an important question:
 How trust-worthy is the oracle?
-What if it gives the wrong information the moment I request it?
+What if it gives the wrong information the moment the contract requests it?

-For example a property purchase smart contract depends on a banking oracle to confirm that the funds have landed in the account What if (by accident or malicious action) the banking oracle incorrectly reports that the money is there when in fact it is not?
+For example, a property purchase smart contract may depend on a banking oracle to confirm that the [fiat money][33] funds have landed in the bank account.
+What if (by accident or malicious action) the banking oracle incorrectly reports that the money is there, when it is not?
-The contract will be triggered and the property title will be irrevocably transferred when the money was not.
+The contract will be triggered and the property title will be irrevocably transferred, when in fact it should not.

-Depending on the situation and the domain there are various strategies to address oracle security issues
+Depending on the situation and the domain, there are various strategies to address oracle security issues.

-* Owned oracle
+* **Own oracle**
+The simplest way to address the issue of oracle security is by implementing the oracle ourselves.
+This way the enterprise does not have to trust any third party for the smart contract information.
+However, in many cases, this may be easier said than done.
+It is one thing to write the code for a weather oracle.
+It is quite another to actually install and weather stations around the world to feed it with data.

-* Consensus-based decision
+* **Consensus-based decision**

-* Cooling off period
+Another way of mitigating the risk of a compromised oracle is to reach out to more than one.
+For example, reach out to 3 weather providers to get the current temperature.
+We can then either consider the average or only the value provided by the majority or oracles.
+In this case a hacker would have to concurrently attack the majority of our oracles to affect the outcome of the smart contract.

+* **"Cooling off" period**
+Another way to address a compromised oracle would be to check again after a few minutes/hours/days.
+If the value is the same in both calls, then the transaction can be completed.
+If the business domain logic allows it, this approach adds an additional hurdle for an attacker: not only to take control of an oracle but also keep it for a prolonged period of time without being discovered.

-* Legal framework
+* **Indemnity covenant**
+In the case of a paid-for oracle (i.e. the smart contract owners pay the oracle to supply information), adding an indemnity covenant is a must.
+With it the oracle provider is solely responsible for the correct function of the oracle.
+If a material loss arises because of incorrect data, then it would be up to the oracle provider to indemnify.
+The question then is: *how do we prove in the future that the oracle returned a given value?*
+For web-based oracles (i.e. web sites, APIs,...) the answer already exists in the form of TLS notaries.
+Using the [properties of the TLS security protocol][34], the smart contract can generate a non-repudiating signature of the value returned by the oracle.
+In simple words, this is the equivalent of asking someone to take their own photo with their own camera and we keep it as future proof.

 # Parting thought

 ![Lift off](../assets/images/smart-contracts/flight-sky-earth-space-2166.jpg)
 > Photo by Pixabay from Pexels

-Like space travel
-opens vast new horizons
+Blockchain and smart contracts have the potential to revolutionize everyday life and interactions in a similar way that internet and the smartphone did.
+There are however some important considerations and security concerns to address.
+Designing, coding, deploying and maintaining a smart contract system requires skill, extreme preparation and diligence.
-but take extreme preparation and diligence once rocket takes off, one wants all systems to function perfectly
+Once the rocket takes off, you want all systems to function perfectly.